 - Please include any relevant information that might help Funeral Presiders engage with your culture in the future.

-Please register and pay in advance, via the online ‘Tickets’ payment and registration form that appears below.
+Click on the blue ‘Register Here’ button below to register and pay in advance online.
 Registration in advance using this form is essential.

 If you’re unfamiliar with the Eventbrite online registration process, please read through our step-by-step guide to completing your payment and registration –